 Which university policies govern course absences?

 The religious accommodation policy says that the “the university will make reasonable accommodations for students who are unable to attend a class due to a religious observance.”
 Students are responsible for completing a request for such accommodation by end of second week of term.
 These absences should not count in a course attendance policy.
 For instance, if a course policy allows 3 absences before a grade penalty and a student misses 2 due to religious observance, they still have 3 allowable absences.
-Faculty should not determine on their own that a religious observance request is unreasonable.
+Instructors should not determine on their own that a religious observance request is unreasonable.
 They should contact the Office of the Provost for guidance if they feel a request is unreasonable.

 Instructors are also required by Federal law to allow student absences that are part of accommodations defined by the Accessible Education Center and communicated by AEC in notification letters to instructors.
 These absences should also not count in a course attendance policy.
 Instructors should not determine on their own whether to grant these accommodations – AEC has the final decision-making authority on accommodations.
 If instructors believe an accommodation is unreasonable, they should consult with AEC.